peterhinch/micropython-font-to-py/writer/DRIVERS.md

 has an entry for every character in the specified range, whether or not that character exists.

-Index entries are offsets into the `_font` bytearray represnting the start and end of the glyph.
+Index entries are offsets into the `_font` bytearray representing the start and end of the glyph.
 If the font comprises a set of characters which is not contiguous, missing characters have an index entry which points to the first glyph in the `_font` bytearray.
 This ensures that the default glyph is